rails/rails/guides/source/migrations.md

 Sometimes your migration will do something which is just plain irreversible; for example, it might destroy some data.
-In such cases, you can raise +ActiveRecord::IrreversibleMigration+ from your +down+ method.
+In such cases, you can raise `ActiveRecord::IrreversibleMigration` from your `down` method.
 If someone tries to revert your migration, an error message will be displayed saying that it can't be done.